-- A. All applications must be signed by the applicant and the applicant's name must be clearly printed near the signature. - B. In cases where the property is owned or controlled by a corporation, company, partnership, city, town, municipal, state, or federal agency, fire district, association, club, non-profit agency or estate, the application shall be signed, accompanied by the titles of all signatories as follows: - 1) For a corporation, company, fire district, association, club, non-profit agency: by an officer with legal authority to bind the appropriate entity; - 2) For a partnership: by a general partner;
+- A. All applications must be signed by the applicant and the applicant's name must be clearly printed near the signature.
+In cases where a power of attorney is exercised, a notarized copy of the power of attorney must be attached to the application. - B. In cases where the property is owned or controlled by a corporation, company, partnership, city, town, municipal, state, or federal agency, fire district, association, club, non-profit agency or estate, the application shall be signed, accompanied by the titles of all signatories as follows: - 1) For a corporation, company, fire district, association, club, non-profit agency: by an officer with legal authority to bind the appropriate entity;

-- 3) For a municipality, state, federal, or other public agency: by either a principal executive officer or ranking elected official.
-For purposes of this section, a principal executive officer of a municipality or other governmental agency includes: - (a) The chief executive officer of the agency, or - (b) A senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency; - 4) For an estate: by the executor/executrix of the estate. - C. Written, notarized authorization must be obtained from those property owners, other than the applicant, who own property containing freshwater wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains, that will be directly altered as a result of a proposed project.
+- 2) For a partnership: by a general partner; - 3) For a municipality, state, federal, or other public agency: by either a principal executive officer or ranking elected official.
+For purposes of this section, a principal executive officer of a municipality or other governmental agency includes: - (a) The chief executive officer of the agency, or - (b) A senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency; - 4) For an estate: by the executor/executrix of the estate. - C. Written, notarized authorization must be obtained from those property owners, other than the applicant, who own property containing freshwater wetlands that will be directly altered as a result of a proposed project.
 Such alterations include all those alterations as defined under the term "alter the character" in Rule 5.00. - D. If the applicant is a government agency or entity with the power of condemnation, the government agency or entity must demonstrate that it has the requisite condemnation authority, or demonstrate that the proposed project area(s) lies within an easement that it maintains.
 In such cases, written, notarized authorization from each property owner who owns property containing freshwater wetlands that will be altered as a result of a proposed project may not be required.